nginxinc/nginx-gateway-fabric/docs/installation.md

 ## Deploy the Gateway

+> Note: NGINX Kubernetes Gateway can only run in the `nginx-gateway` namespace.
+This limitation will be addressed in the future releases.

 You can deploy NGINX Kubernetes Gateway on an existing Kubernetes 1.16+ cluster.
 The following instructions walk through the steps for deploying on a [kind](https://kind.sigs.k8s.io/) cluster.

 1. Load the NGINX Kubernetes Gateway image onto your kind cluster: